wolframkriesing/test-stitcher/README.md

 # test-stitcher
-Extract the test descriptions from a set of tests.
+Extract the test descriptions from tests.
 **This project lets you read (and analyze) the test descriptions, to understand what the code does.**
 Test descriptions are the human-readable describing a test, see examples below.